Associate Director, ILead | Instructor, APS445 | email@example.com | 416.978.5053

 Dr. Halldorson works with the Engineering Communication Program and joined the ILead team in 2019.
 She holds an MA and PhD from the University of Toronto in English Literature and a degree from the American Academy of Dramatic Arts.
 In 2019, she completed her training in teaching English as a second language (TESL Ontario).
 Stephanie is an award-winning author and has her own company specializing in substantive editing, working with a variety of professional clients in fields as diverse as social entrepreneurship, chemical engineering, and pharmacology.
 She has always been an advocate for students struggling to bridge the gap between high school and university, and to this end, wrote and developed an app offering practical tips and help on issues of communication, organization, and socialization that is currently in use in the University of Toronto’s Department of Ecology and Evolutionary Biology.

-Samina Hashmi is an engineer, turned executive coach.
+Samina Hashmi is an engineer, turned executive leadership coach and consultant in the arena of culture transformation.
+She has held senior leadership positions in the private and not-for-profit sectors, in a career spanning over 15 years.
 She is the founder of Drop Ocean Consulting; a boutique consulting practice that specializes in executive coaching, team development and strategy.

 Associate Professor, Engineering Communications Program | firstname.lastname@example.org